Spearfoot/disk-burnin-and-testing/README.md

 3. Run `badblocks`
 4. Run SMART short test
 5. Run SMART extended test

+I often skip the second step ("2.
+Run SMART extended test"); you can do the same by deleting or commenting out that line in the script.

 The script sleeps after starting each SMART test, using a duration based on the polling interval reported by the disk, and adding an additional delay to account for discrepancies.

 Full SMART information is pulled after each SMART test.
 All output except for the sleep command is echoed to both the screen and log file.